Skip to main content

 • Cross-device sync keeps restore progress, albums, and archive state aligned across phone and web.

-• Sorting and filtering options are more consistent between the two surfaces.
+• Sorting and filtering options are more consistent between phone and web.

-• The handoff from phone capture to web review is now much smoother.
+• Continuing from phone capture to web review is now much smoother.

 Compare Mobile and Web

-The product moved beyond one-off demos into a fuller archive workflow with organization, search, and multi-photo processing.
+Nostalgia moved beyond one-photo restoration into a fuller archive experience with organization, search, and multi-photo processing.

-• Photo Library shipped with albums, timeline view, and search.
+• Photo Archive shipped with albums, timeline view, and search.

 • Batch restore made it practical to work through larger family collections.